jshinnn/cs124-labs-test/lab3/lab3_informationretrieval.md

    ![tf-idf simplified equation](tf_idf_simple_equation.png)

 * Note that this is a **simplified version** of the regular tf-idf cosine score.
-The regular tf-idf cosine score is explained in the [Jurafsky textbook](https://web.stanford.edu/~jurafsky/slpdraft/14.pdf) (Chapter 14, pages 4-6).
+The regular tf-idf cosine score is explained in the ***BROKEN LINK***
+ [Jurafsky textbook](https://web.stanford.edu/~jurafsky/slpdraft/14.pdf) (Chapter 14, pages 4-6).
 (The simplified version we are having you compute is sometimes called the ltc.lnn weighting variation, using the SMART notation defined in the [Manning textbook](https://site.ebrary.com/lib/stanford/docDetail.action?docID=10240274), although you don’t have to remember that).
 This version omits all the grayed out components from the regular score.

 Here is an [example](https://docs.google.com/spreadsheets/d/1GI3yJCODven4HAY--tGCpOVPGvcamSjYWKDRbjfzFhQ/edit?usp=sharing) of how to compute the *regular* tf-idf score for the example outlined in the textbook on page 5 of Chapter 14.
 This example uses Excel formulas to implement the math between columns (e.g. tf-idf is the product of the tf and idf columns).